Ways To Attack a Network:

 Common ports:

-Below is a list of some common ports and the respective services
+Below is a list of some common ports and the respective

 running on the ports.